sirkus7/ospiLCD-mqtt/README.md

     $ cd /home/pi/
     $ wget https://raw.githubusercontent.com/sirkus7/ospiLCD-mqtt/master/ospiLCD-mqtt.py
     $ chmod +x ospiLCD-mqtt.py

-Edit the `ospiLCD-mqtt.py` file, find the "Configuration Parameters" section near the beginning of the file, and edit the variables to fit your needs.

-# MQTT Setup
+## Install/Setup a MQTT broker
 OpenSprinkler has built in support for MQTT, which is a lightweight messaging protocol used by many IoT devices to communicate status and updates.
 There are a number of popular cloud based MQTT services available that you could use, if you don't want to run your own.
 Or, you can easily run an MQTT server on your Raspberry Pi, or a Linux system on your network.

-## Install/Setup a MQTT broker (Optional)
 If you would like to use a cloud based MQTT broker, skip this section and proceed to the next section.

 Install the "mosquitto" MQTT broker on your Rasbperry Pi (or another Linux system on the network.)